industry

 AI Receptionist for Dental Practices

 A dental front desk handles a uniquely difficult call mix: new-patient inquiries that need full insurance intake, appointment confirmations and reschedules, emergency pain calls that need same-day routing, and insurance verification questions that can take minutes to resolve.
-Anna handles all of it 24/7 -- HIPAA-compliant, integrated with Dentrix, and built to convert new-patient calls into confirmed appointments on the first ring.
+Anna handles all of it 24/7 -- HIPAA-conscious, working alongside Dentrix, and built to convert new-patient calls into confirmed appointments on the first ring.

 tl;dr

 Anna is VantaWeb's AI receptionist.
 For a dental practice, she handles new-patient intake, appointment booking, after-hours call answering, and dental emergency triage 24/7.
-She is HIPAA-compliant and integrates with Dentrix, Eaglesoft, and Open Dental.
+She is HIPAA-conscious and works alongside Dentrix and Eaglesoft, with direct Open Dental sync in development.

 Dental practices are covered entities under HIPAA.
 Any system capturing patient information during a call must operate as a HIPAA Business Associate.
-VantaWeb provides a signed Business Associate Agreement (BAA) to all customers on Surge ($299/mo) or Apex ($599/mo) plans.
+A HIPAA Business Associate Agreement (BAA) program is in development; our DPA and sub-processors list are published today -- see current status before deploying for patient calls.

 New-patient calls are the highest-value calls a dental front desk receives.
 Anna captures full intake on the first call and books the appointment before the caller hangs up -- no callback required.